Key Takeaway

 What to Consider

 Hypoglycemia is uncommon with Mounjaro and metformin alone.
-Both work through glucose-dependent mechanisms that reduce blood sugar primarily when it is elevated.
+Both work through glucose-dependent mechanisms that reduce blood sugar primarily when it's improved.
 If you also take a sulfonylurea or insulin, your provider will likely reduce those doses when adding Mounjaro to prevent low blood sugar episodes.

 Mounjaro is injected once weekly, while metformin is taken orally one to three times daily depending on the formulation.
-There is no need to separate the timing.
+There's no need to separate the timing.
 Continue to take metformin with food to minimize stomach upset, and choose a consistent day each week for your Mounjaro injection.

 Related Questions